Assignment2Team/Assignment2/README.md

 Division of Tasks:

 Dharmin:
 Dharmin wrote the Main class without using getX() Method.
-He had used the Account class from Uzair and Receipt class from Arshtjit tto include getX() method later.
+He had used the Account class from Uzair and Receipt class from Arshtjit to include getX() method later.
 Fixed Receipts.

 Uzair:
 Uzair wrote the wrote the Account class and helped adapt the main method to include getX() method.